Parity Quantum Optimization: Encoding Constraints: Hamiltonian Dynamics

-Note, that the energy of the instantaneous system state \textit{crosses} different energy levels of the spectrum of the time-dependent Hamiltonian \eqref{eq:Ht}.
+Note that the energy of the instantaneous system state \textit{crosses} different energy levels of the spectrum of the time-dependent Hamiltonian given in Eq.~\eqref{eq:Ht}.
 If the solution of the problem with side condition is the $n$-th excited eigenstate of the problem without side condition, the instantaneous energy of the system has to \textit{cross} at least $n$ energy levels of the spectrum of the time-dependent Hamiltonian.
 This effect can be explained by the fact that the system is initialized in the instantaneous ground state and has to end up in an excited state after the adiabatic annealing process.
 If we only consider the subspace of side-condition-satisfying eigenstates (colored lines in bottom row of Fig.~\ref{fig2}) we are able to see that the system follows the instantaneous conditioned ground state without any level crossings inside this subspace.

-Here the minimum energy gap between the conditioned ground state and the first excited state inside this subspace is crucial for the adiabatic condition \cite{PhysRevLett.102.220401} and gives a limit for the computation time $t_f$.
-In appendix~\ref{appendix_diabatic} we discuss this in more detail and present an example for the adiabatic condition of the given annealing protocol.
+In the case that the non-degenerate conditioned ground state is one of the degenerate ground states of the problem without side condition, the unique solution is reached.
+For the case that the conditioned ground state $\cgs$ is degenerate, these degenerated states are populated with a bias, influenced by a combination of the choice of the parity layout, the chosen exchange terms and the strength of the parity constraints.
+Note that a similar effect was used to program superpositions in unconditioned models using the strength of the parity constraints $C_l$~\cite{siebererlechner2018}.
+For more details on degenerate conditioned ground states we refer to Appendix~\ref{appendix_degeneracy}.

-In the case that the non-degenerate conditioned ground state is one of the degenerate ground states of the problem without side condition the unique solution is reached.
-For the case that the conditioned ground state $\cgs$ is degenerate the dynamics selects one of the states in the degenerate manifold.
-The precise form of the exchange Hamiltonian influences the probabilities with which the states are selected.
-Note, that a similar effect can be used to program superpositions in unconstrained models using the strength of the parity constraints $C_l$ \cite{siebererlechner2018}.
-For more details of degenerate conditioned ground states we refer to the appendix (\ref{appendix_degeneracy}).
+Next, we discuss multiple side conditions with different values $c_j = \sum^{[\mathcal{C}_j]}_i \tilde{\sigma}^{(i)}_z$ for $j=1,... , M$.
+If the different side conditions are disjoint in the parity encoding, this method can be extended in a straightforward manner.
+For details we refer to Appendix~\ref{appendix_multilDisjiontDynamics}.
+By using ancilla qubits, a parity layout can be constructed, where the qubits included in all given disjoint side conditions are arranged next to each other.
+In general, one has to pay the price of more qubits and more parity constraints (i.e., physical couplings).
+We give an example for one side condition for which the introduction of an ancilla qubit is necessary to arrange all conditioned qubits next to each other in Appendix~\ref{appendix_parityTransormation}.
+The same can be done for multiple side conditions as long as they do not overlap in the parity encoding.
+We also give an example where two side conditions can be encoded without any ancilla qubits and additional parity constraints.